harrywang/mailman-on-aws/00-EC2-init.md

 To set the hostname,
 - Edit /etc/hostname , make the name change, save the file.

-    sudo echo "[hostname]" > /etc/hostname
+    `sudo echo *yourdomain* > /etc/hostname`

+    Note: If the hostname file is immutable run `sudo -i` first.

 - You should also make the same changes in /etc/hosts file.
-- Run sudo /etc/init.d/hostname restart or sudo service hostname restart.
+- Run `sudo /etc/init.d/hostname restart` or `sudo service hostname restart`.

-In this example [hostname] has been set to mail-aws-test.xiaoxing.us
+In this example *yourdomain* has been set to mail-aws-test.xiaoxing.us

 Reboot to let the system up-to-date: